Kary Mariscal: Tenure

 Within two weeks of taking office, Morón's MNR broke off from UD, establishing an independent caucus in the Chamber of Deputies.
-Although most of the MNR's elected legislators quickly joined this new bloc, Mariscal notably abstained, stating that she was "not interested in being part of a group or caucus that sells itself to the [government] in exchange for [positions on committees]."
+Although most of the MNR's elected legislators—including Mariscal's own substitute, Luis Fernando López—quickly joined this new bloc, Mariscal notably abstained, stating that she was "not interested in being part of a group or caucus that sells itself to the [government] in exchange for [positions on committees]."
 That decision came with a stiff political cost; of the five MNR deputies, Mariscal was the lone member not selected to chair any commissions or committees.

 During her tenure, Mariscal put forward a number of initiatives she pledged to pursue once elected.
 Along with projects to promote tourism and allocate funding for the construction of new hospitals in the Chiquitania, Mariscal also laid out more ambitious proposals, such as the formation of a new Ministry of Family.
 Although that never came to be, Mariscal's term did see the achievement of another aspiration; in 2018, the government approved a bill greenlighting the construction of a steel mill intended to process the iron ore extracted from Cerro Mutún.
 The mountain, situated in the Germán Busch Province—part of Mariscal's constituency—contains one of the largest deposits of iron ore in the world.
 Mariscal celebrated the project's approval as a significant boon for her constituents.

 When the MNR presented its own ticket to contest the 2019 general election, Mariscal was put forward for reelection.
 Her campaign faced old and new challengers, first and foremost the Movement for Socialism, which Mariscal sought to pin the blame on for the devastating wildfires affecting her constituency.
 Ultimately, the ruling party again failed to win the Chiquitania, though neither did Mariscal, whose bid for reelection was defeated by María René Álvarez of Civic Community.
 Though the 2019 results were later annulled, Mariscal remained absent from the campaign in the rerun 2020 general election.
 Instead, she sought to make a comeback in local politics, launching a bid for the mayoralty of the San Ignacio de Velasco Municipality on behalf of the MNR.
 In a competitive field of six candidates, Mariscal was less than successful; she exited in last place on election day, garnering less than 400 votes in her favor.